 1. Open offices can be noisy and distracting

 The biggest downside of open-plan offices is that they can be really noisy.
-Working together in open spaces also means it’s easier to get distracted - a colleague asking a question, another one talking on the phone about a sales deal, or a few more chatting in the corner about weekend plans - you know how it goes.
+Working together in open spaces also means it’s easier to get distracted by a colleague asking a question, another one talking on the phone about a sales deal, or a few more chatting in the corner about weekend plans… you know how it goes.

 Credit: Glasbergen Cartoon Service